davidateeyore/ArduBot/README.md

 recompiled what I had recently; needs more work to function under Delphi XE7 (I didn't bother upgrading further..no need for my stuff) dt 01JAN2021

+Maybe this could work with a Raspberry PiCO card programmed with python... dt 03APR2021

 :fireworks: